rrugamba/go-ttt/README.md

    - to run unit tests for packages
       - run `go test` inside the specific package directory
-      - forexample (within cloned repo):
-        - to run board tests
+      - forexample to run board tests
         - `$ cd core/test/board`
         - `$ go test` - to run all tests for the board package
       - to run moveStrategy tests
         - `$ cd core/test/moveStrategy`
         - `$ go test` - to run all tests for the moveStrategy package

 - **console**
   - to run all tests